pingcap/docs/br/backup-and-restore-faq.md

 However, if you want to restore data from local storage, the number of replicas is equal to that of the TiKV nodes, because each TiKV must have access to all backup files.

-## What should I pay attention to when BR restores data to the upstream clusters of TiCDC/Drainer?
+## What should I pay attention to when BR restores data to the upstream cluster of TiCDC/Drainer?

-+ **The data restored by BR cannot be replicate to the downstream**.
-Because BR directly imports SST files, and downstream clusters currently cannot obtain upstream SST files.
++ **The data restored by BR cannot be replicated to the downstream**.
+Because BR directly imports SST files, and the downstream cluster currently cannot obtain upstream SST files.

 + Restored data that cannot be replicated to downstream might cause TiCDC/Drainer to abnormally execute DDL; therefore, if you must perform restore on the upstream cluster of TiCDC/Drainer, add all tables restored by BR to the TiCDC/Drainer block list.